-Based on an Emsi Burning Glass evaluation of job postings, top specialized skills for web developers include:
+Based on a Lightcast evaluation of job postings, top specialized skills for web developers include:

 There’s also a significant need for “soft skills” such as empathy and communication, because web developers often have to communicate plans and results to various stakeholders, whether they’re freelancers or full-time staffers.
 Excellent communication skills can result in a boosted web developer salary.

 As we mentioned previously, keep in mind that many web developers choose to specialize in either front-end (i.e., what users see) or back-end (i.e., the infrastructure that allows websites and web apps to run) development, although more and more are gravitating toward full-stack development.
 If you’re interested in becoming a front-end developer (remember, the folks tasked with maintaining the user-facing aspects of a web property), you’ll need at least some of these critical skills:

 - Web Application Development